MohamedBassem/pixyll/_posts/2015-10-16-beginner-thoughts-on-go.md

 [Go-Vim](https://github.com/fatih/vim-go) has become one of my favourite vim plugins.
 With the help of go native tools, Go-Vim provides:

 - automatic code formatting on save.
 Using `go fmt`..
-Yes, Go has a standard code formating!
+Yes, Go has a standard code formatting!
 - automatically importing packages
 - going to variable definition
 - going to the documentation of a function